w3c/wai-curricula/intro.md

 ##### Suggested homework

 Ask students to recite the definition of web accessibility.
-Ask them also to enumerate the contexts in which they think web accessibility has a role to play.
+Ask them also to enumerate the various contexts in which they think web accessibility has a role to play.

 ##### Suggested teaching materials